TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- In lua format only.
 		- Will be named like ``ProjectName.compat.lua``
 			- Contains the intercosm and rulesets, all important things.
-- all paths for sound and files look first inside:
-	- content/ folder
-		- e.g. a path could be "official/gfx/assault_rifle.png"
-	- local directory of the map
-		- e.g. "gfx/my_rifle.png"
-	- makes work testbed out of the box

 - check in editor if the saving/opening path is a valid folder?
 - make reveal in explorer work for both files and folders